Dr Karl Mackie CBE

 Direct dial: +44 (0) 20 7536 6010

-Karl is one of the best-known names in commercial mediation practice, and brings both professional commitment and legal and business psychology training to his core practice.
+Karl is one of the best-known names in commercial mediation practice and brings both professional commitment and legal and business psychology training to his core practice.
 He has worked on some of the most complex civil and commercial cases to go through the English legal system, including the first substantial Court of Appeal mediation (NRG), Maxwell Pension Trusts, BCCI, Atlantic Computers, Alder Hey retained organs litigation.
-Equally at home in lower value or highly personal employment cases as in complex commercial cases, advisers comment regularly on his ability to make everyone feel at ease even in difficult negotiations while getting results.
+Equally, at home in lower value or highly personal employment cases as in complex commercial cases, advisers comment regularly on his ability to make everyone feel at ease even in difficult negotiations while getting results.

-As Chief Executive of CEDR, and since 2017 as CEDR's Founder President, Karl has been actively engaged with numerous multinational corporations, Governments, public bodies, charities and celebrity clients, in Europe, the US, the Middle East and Far East, South America and Australia.
-He has also held two Visiting Professorships in ADR, and has qualifications in law (barrister), psychology, education and management.
+As Chief Executive of CEDR, and since 2017 as CEDR's Founder President, Karl has been actively engaged with numerous multinational corporations, Governments, public bodies, charities and celebrity clients, in Europe, the US, the Middle East and the Far East, South America and Australia.
+He has also held two Visiting Professorships in ADR and has qualifications in law (barrister), psychology, education and management.

 Karl began his working life as a business psychologist, before working for many years in university continuing education and as a negotiation and business strategy consultant.
 During this time, he qualified as a barrister specialising in dispute resolution and employment law.
-He became CEDR’s first Chief Executive in 1990, helping create its international standing as lead executive and chief mediator.
+He became CEDR’s first Chief Executive in 1990, helping create its international standing as a lead executive and chief mediator.
 In 2010 he became the only mediator ever to be given an honour by the state, Commander of the Order of the British Empire (CBE), for services to mediation, both developing and delivering it.
 He is probably the best known commercial mediator in the UK.

 He is regularly requested to deliver major strategic presentations on negotiation, breaking deadlock and conflict resolution, he has spoken at Law Society and Bar Council annual conferences, CBI, European Commission, Council of Europe, World Bank, and been interviewed for several radio and TV programmes including Today, Business Tonight, BBC Radio Ulster, Radio 5 live (on football manager club disputes), The World at One, BBC TV News, The Moral Maze and Night Waves, as well as being interviewed for the Financial Times.